The Merry Widow (1925 film): Production

+“Though Stroheim and Mae Murray hated each other, the performance which he got from her in The Merry Widow was worth everything else she ever did put together.”— Edward Wagenknecht in The Movies in the Age of Innocence (1962).

 The film was shot over twelve weeks with a budget of $592,000.
 Filming was tense as Mae Murray and the film's director, Erich von Stroheim, did not get on well.
 After production, Metro-Goldwyn-Mayer decided it could no longer work with the director after he added sexually explicit scenes and changed the operetta's libretto.

 Reception

 Upon its release, the film was both a critical and box office success.
 Critics praised Murray's dramatic skills while also noting that von Stroheim had "made an actress out of Miss Murray".
 According to MGM records The Merry Widow took in approximately $1.081 million in theater rentals from the United States and Canada, an additional $852,000 from foreign rentals, and earned a profit of $758,000.

 Other adaptations

 The Merry Widow was adapted for the screen in 1934, 1952, 1962, and 1994.